 Historically, certain suppliers ceased supplying their components and initiated legal claims against FF when FF failed to make overdue payments.
 While most of these legal claims have been settled through the vendor trust FF established in April 2019 ("Vendor Trust"), there are still a number of remaining disputes with suppliers in the U.S. and in China.
-More recently, some suppliers have requested accelerated payments and other terms and conditions as a result of our past payment history and concerns about the Company's financial condition, leading to less favorable payment terms than the Company had anticipated, and delaying or putting at risk certain deliveries.
 Any disruption in the supply of components, whether or not from a single-source supplier, could temporarily disrupt FF's production until a satisfactory alternative supplier is found, which can be time consuming and costly.
 There can be no assurance that FF would be able to successfully retain alternative suppliers or supplies in a timely manner or on acceptable terms, if at all.
 If FF is unable to efficiently manage its suppliers, including its relationship with them, FF's business, prospects, financial condition and operating results may be materially and adversely affected.
 Additionally, changes in business and/or political conditions, force majeure events, changes in regulatory framework and other factors beyond FF's control could also affect the suppliers' ability to deliver components in a timely manner.
 Any of the foregoing could materially and adversely affect FF's business, prospects, financial condition and operating results and could result in a material change in FF's operations and a material reduction in the market value of FF's securities.